tyiannak/readys/annotation_agreement/README.md

 Where:

--class_number is an integer (1,2 or 3) that defines the the classification task that we want to aggregate the annotations for.
+-class_number is an integer (1,2 or 3) that defines the classification task we want to aggregate the annotations for.

 -annotators is an integer that defines the annotator's threshold.
 For example, if annotators = 3 then we take into account only the samples that are annotated by 3 or more annotators.